 Film producers have always copied ideas from producers in other countries.
 At one time, they made films in ‘multiple versions’ – especially in the 1930s when three different versions of the same script in different languages might be made almost simultaneously by different casts and crews.
 Much later, highly commercial production outfits in India and Hong Kong would simply copy hit Hollywood films without worrying too much about rights.
 Hollywood itself has frequently re-made both European and Asian films, often on the simple basis that American audiences won’t read subtitles.
 Sometimes this works commercially and the films themselves are not bad at all (e.g. the J-horror retreads such as The Ring 2002).
 Sometimes the remakes are complete disasters.
-Most of the time, American producers have been fairly open about their ‘borrowings’ but in recent years they’ve begun to recognise that some audiences are determined to remind others via social media that a film isn’t a ‘remake’, but instead a different adaptation of the original novel/play/script etc. I’ve written about this a few times.
+Most of the time, American producers have been fairly open about their ‘borrowings’ but in recent years they’ve begun to recognise that some audiences are determined to remind others via social media that a film is a remake and that usually the original is better.
+The producers pre-empt this by claiming it isn’t a ‘remake’, but instead a different adaptation of the original novel/play/script etc. I’ve written about this issue a few times.
 I found the splutterings of the Coen Brothers particularly annoying when they claimed their version of True Grit (2010) was a completely different adaptation of the Charles Portis novel than the 1969 version by Henry Hathaway starring John Wayne.